On this page: Shmira | Tahara | Tahara L’Nefesh | Final Kindness | Tachrichim | Aron | Green/Natural Burial

 The most common custom is to recite Psalms as a form of comfort.
 Other appropriate readings are acceptable as well.
 Torah study and prayer, however, are not part of the shmira ritual, nor is performance of any other mitzvah.
 The shomer (one who guards or watches) is not to remind the soul of the mitzvot he/she can no longer observe, nor of activities (such as eating and drinking) he/she can no longer perform.
 Shmira can be performed by members of the deceased’s family (though not by the primary mourners), by friends, or by members of the community.

 In Jewish tradition, we come into the world pure and are to leave it pure.
 Tahara is a purification ritual for the body and soul (neshama) of the deceased.
 First codified in 1626, the essential form of the tahara is similar throughout the world and is performed by three to four members of the Chevra Kadisha who are the same gender as the person who has died.
+In the case of a gender non-conforming individual, the deceased will have a mixed gendered team.

 His head is like the most fine gold; his heaps of curls are black as a raven.